nzakas/understandinges6/manuscript/07-Collections.md

         console.log("Key: %s, Value: %s", key, value);
     });

-Also similar to the arrays version of `forEach()`, you can pass in an optional second argument to specify the `this` value to use inside the callback:
+Also similar to the array's version of `forEach()`, you can pass in an optional second argument to specify the `this` value to use inside the callback:

     var reporter = {
         report: function(key, value) {